awesto/django-shop/docs/architecture.rst

 touch the code of the framework.
 Aiming for feature completeness means, that no matter how challenging a feature is, it must be possible to be implemented into the merchant's implementation, rather than by patching the framework.

+Consider that often a merchant's requirement is patched into existing code.
+This means that every time a new version of the e-commerce software is released, that patch must be repeatedly adopted.
+This can become rather dangerous when security flaws in that software must be closed immediately.

 Core System